NIB-SI/longrnaseq/README.md

 - `--gtf`: Path to GTF annotation file (for BAMBU to get the right output with gene_id!)
 - `--centrifuge_db`: Path to Centrifuge database
 - `--sqanti_dir`: Path to SQANTI3 directory
-- `--technology`: ONT or PacBio, sets minimap2 parameters for read mapping
+- `--technology`: ONT (Oxford Nanopore) or PacBio, sets minimap2 parameters for read mapping

 *Note about gtf file*